Next-Gen-Knowledge-Hub/mongo-wokshop/1-setup/README.md

 If compressors are set, the Go Driver negotiates with the server to select the first common compressor.
 For server configuration and defaults, refer to [`networkMessageCompressors`](https://www.mongodb.com/docs/manual/reference/program/mongod/#std-option-mongod.--networkMessageCompressors).

-Messages compress when both parties enable network compression; otherwise, messages remain uncompressed
+Messages compress when both parties enable network compression; otherwise, messages remain uncompressed.